-New Jersey Become Second State In The U.S. To Ban Child Marriage
+New Jersey Becomes Second State In The U.S. To Ban Child Marriage

 According to Reuters, New Jersey follows shortly behind Delaware which passed a law enforcing a blanket ban on marriages involving individuals under 18.

-Previously, the New Jersey state law allowed 16 and 17-year-olds to obtain marriage licenses as long as they had the consent of their parent.
+Previously, the New Jersey state law allowed 16 and 17-year-olds to obtain marriage licenses as long as they had the consent of their parent(s).
 Individuals under the age of 16 could obtain a marriage license as well, but they needed parental consent as well as judge approval.

-With the new law, parent consent and judge approval is no longer enough.
-Anyone who wants a marriage license in the state of New Jersey – as well as Delaware – must wait until they are 18 to obtain it.
+With the new law, parent consent and judge approval are no longer enough.
+Anyone who wants a marriage license in the state of New Jersey, as well as Delaware, must wait until they are 18 to obtain it.

 According to NJ, a non-profit organization called Unchained At Last that focuses on helping young women of all ages get away from forced marriages have testified on numerous occasions that teenage marriages in connection to religion is a more widespread issue than a lot of people realize.